top of page

 Caesarea National Park is an impressive archeological site.
 With a bit of preparation, it is possible to make this ancient and partially reconstructed city come to life in a meaningful way in just a few hours (see Caesaarea National Park).

-Beaches in Caesarea
+Beaches and waterpark in Caesarea

-A popular beach is Hof Shonit or Reef Beach.
-It has a lifeguard, WCs and cold showers, refreshment stand, restaurant, and structures providing shade.
-There is also the nearby Neve Yam Waterpark with jacuzzies, large waterslides, children’s world with slide and pools for toddlers, lawn and sun beds.
+There is also the nearby Neve Yam Waterpark with jacuzzies, large waterslides, children’s world with slide and pools for toddlers, lawn, and sun beds.
 There is an admission charge.
 The phone number for the waterpark is 04 984 1885.
+This is their Hebrew website:

 bottom of page